 - Photo captioning and tagging

-How Mechanical Turk Works
+How to Get Jobs on Mechanical Turk

-Click on the name of the HIT for a very brief description and click on “View a HIT in this group” to see a full description.
-On this screen, you can choose to accept a HIT or you can skip it and look at other HITs from the same requester.
+- Click on the name of a HIT for a very brief description and click on “View a HIT in this group” to see a full description.
+(You can also search HITs by keyword or sort them by reward amount or qualifications required.)

 All workers are required to submit tax information.
 U.S.-based workers need to submit a tax ID or Social Security number.
 Non-U.S. citizens living outside the United States also need to submit an IRS tax form.
 U.S. citizens living outside the United States may not work for Mechanical Turk.